shandley/ggplate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The **ggplateplus** package is a fork of the [ggplate](https://github.com/jpquast/ggplate) package with enhanced functionality.
-It enables users to create simple plots of biological culture plates as well as microplates with support for multiple well position naming formats.
+The **ggplateplus** package enables users to create simple plots of biological culture plates as well as microplates with support for multiple well position naming formats.
 Both continuous and discrete values can be plotted onto the plate layout.
+It includes enhanced functionality for importing, exporting, and visualizing plate data.

 ## New Features

-The key enhancements in ggplateplus compared to the original ggplate package include:
+The key features in ggplateplus include:

 * **Multiple Well Position Formats**: Support for different types of well naming schemes:
   - Traditional letter-number format (A1, B2, etc.)